marinoandrea/hangman-cli/README.md

 ### Player guessing

 The player guessing feature allows a Player to perform a guess for a Game character or a Game word.
+This feature has a high priority, because without, the Player has no way to input and proceed the game state.

 #### Stimulus/Response